 Work on this with Bryan, Markus, Scott and Ben.

+Introduction

-1.
+1. What is Enron Credit?

 Currently,

-2.
+2. What is the business plan?

 Some of the introductory material in this strategic plan were extracted from the following two Enron Credit documents – (Johnson, 2000) and (Bottomley, 2001).

-3.
+3. What are the products planned?

 The Enron Credit trading desk currently trades two types of credit derivatives – Credit Default Swaps (CDS) and Digital Bankruptcy Swaps (DBS).
 These swaps essentially consist of the payment of a periodic premium (spread) by the buyer, in return for a lump-sum payment upon the trigger of a predefined credit event.
 The credit events are typically bond default and/or bankruptcy of a reference entity.